 Keep in mind that when a potential customer finds you through this type of Google search, they won’t see your reviews on Yelp, or Foursquare, or Facebook, or anywhere else.
 What they’ll see are your Google reviews, your star rating, and almost nothing else.
 While those other platforms can certainly serve a purpose, they won’t help you gain traction with the epic business-booster that is Google Places.

 A key step to succeeding with Google Places is to receive as many reviews as you can.
 The more reviews you have, the better your odds are for ranking highly.
 (And yes, this remains true even if your reviews are negative!)

-If you’re looking to increase your Google Places ranking, there are some key factors to know about.
+If you’re looking to increase your Google Places ranking, there are some key factors to know about when considering how to request Google reviews.
 You’ll want to take a glance at any competitors in your area and how many reviews they have.
 In particular, take a peek at how many reviews the average number one ranked business has.
 You’ll want to keep that number in mind for reference.
 You’ll also want to consider what else it might take to reach the top three rankings once you have new reviews rolling in.

 How to get Google reviews:

 By now you’re likely wondering how to increase Google reviews.
 Of course, one of the first steps to all of this is actually getting customers to give us a Google review in the first place.
 If getting Google reviews are on your radar to begin with, you’re ahead of much of the curve.
 However, if you’re struggling to make the reviews actually happen, it’s important to make the process clear and easy for customers.